 Women’s One Day International:

 As we know, cricket is famous for both men and women.
 So there is Women’s One Day International, also organized once every four years.
-The first WODI match was held in 1973 in England, and Australia won the match.
+The first WODI match was held in 1973 in England, and Australia won.
 Like the men’s team, Australia has won most women’s One Day International matches.
 In the Indian team, Mithali Raj has scored more runs. i.e., 7098, and Jhulan Goswami has taken more wickets (252) in a One Day International match.

 Related: The Football world cup